julelang/manual/src/getting-started/installation/windows.md

 ## Pre-compiled Binaries

 1. Download the precompiled package from the [latest GitHub Release](https://github.com/julelang/jule/releases/latest)<br>
-The file will be named `jule-windows-amd64.zip` for x86_64 systems and `jule-windows-arm64.zip` for ARM64 systems.
+The file will be named `jule-windows-amd64.zip` for AMD64 (aka x86-64) systems and `jule-windows-arm64.zip` for ARM64 (aka AArch64) systems.

 2. Extract the ZIP archive by right-clicking it and selecting `Extract All...`